hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 - In the initial version of FPC, chaincode must be written in C/C++ using our FPC SDK.
 More language support is planned.
 - FPC currently is installed on a Peer, and Endorsing Peers must use the FPC chaincode runtime based on externalBuilders.
-- FPC currently requires that the Endorsing Peers run on an Intel x86 machine with the SGX feature enabled.
+- FPC currently requires that the Endorsing Peers run on an Intel&reg; x86 machine with the SGX feature enabled.
 We plan to add support for other Trusted Execution Environments in future releases.
 - To simplify the development as much as possible and provide chaincode developers the same experience as with "traditional" chaincode development, FPC requires developers to use a chaincode SDK that abstracts the TEE specific implementation details as much as possible.
 - FPC’s runtime relies on the external builder/launcher feature of Fabric, and the attestation infrastructure requires the installation of an FPC Registry chaincode in the channel.